 High back and shoulder strap placement for younger children.
 Removable back for when they get older.
 Cup holders on both sides.
 Simple and easy to install and remove.
 One-handed height adjustment.
 Narrow seat base fits better in small vehicles.
 Can be used for children who are 40 pounds and at least 40 inches tall.

 When the seat back is raised to the highest position, there is little padding in the lower back.

 Dual cup holders.
-Can be used rear-facing from 5 to 40 lbs. and forward facing from 22 to 50 lbs.
+Can be used rear-facing from 5 to 40 pounds. and forward facing from 22 to 50 pounds.
 Great harness adjustments with 6 different heights and 3 buckle locations.
 Provides good leg room when rear-facing.

 The harness straps can be difficult to adjust.

 Unique front tether adjustment for latch system makes it easy to get a good fit.
 Cup holder and hideaway storage container let your child keep a few extras in the car.
 Can be used for children weighing up to 60 pounds.
 Height adjustable headrest.